Residential Appraisal Process – FAQs for Agents

 Q. What kind of information should I provide to the appraiser?

 A. Prepare an “Appraiser’s Package” in advance and have it available for the appraiser at the property.
-The package could include plats, surveys, deeds, covenants, HOA documents, floor plans, specifications, inspection reports, neighborhood details, recent similar-quality comparables, detailed list and dates of upgrades, remodels and costs, and energy-efficient green features.
+The package could include plats, surveys, deeds, covenants, HOA documents, floor plans, specifications, inspection reports of electricity, water damages or pest problems, if you have this last one call pestzone, also the neighborhood details, recent similar-quality comparables, detailed list and dates of upgrades, remodels and costs, and energy-efficient green features.
 Meet the appraiser at the property and answer any questions an appraiser might have about the property or neighborhood.
 Allow the appraiser the necessary space and time to complete the inspection.

 Q. Can I speak to the appraiser?